mcliment/mcliment.github.io/_posts/2011-06-12-carbon-copy-cloner-saved-my-day.markdown

 published: true
 comments: true
 title: Carbon Copy Cloner saved my day
 summary: Just a gratitude post because this piece of software was extremely useful when others don't.
-And it was my birtday.
+And it was my birthday.
 date: 2011-06-12 23:13:43 +0200
 categories:
 - Mac